-Statistics from the Shoe Service Institute of America reported that back in the 1930’s when classic leather shoes and elegant style were very much at their hey-day, there were over 100,000 shoe repair shops.
+Statistics from the Shoe Service Institute of America reported that in the 1930s when classic leather shoes and elegant style were very much at their hey-day, there were over 100,000 shoe repair shops.
 Fast forward to today when there are just 4,300.
 Is that because the cobbling industry is out of fashion and no longer required?
 Or could it be that shoes are too cheap these days to bother with the expense of getting them repaired or re-soled?
-Are quality shoes no longer seen as a viable investment and have they become altogether more disposable with the prevalence of Asian imports and the growth of online purchases?
+Are quality shoes no longer seen as a viable investment, and have they become more disposable with the prevalence of Asian imports and the growth of online purchases?

 What Factors Affect the Life of Your Dress Shoes?

 There ‘s a range of factors that you’ll need to take into consideration when trying to determine how long your dress shoes will last.
 Some of these factors include the following: